Bronchospasm refers to a sudden constriction of the bronchial wall muscles.

 It can be precipitated in many situations

-- certain formed of pulmonary oedema
+- certain forms of pulmonary edema

-- allergic reactions - anaphylaxis
+- allergic reactions, including anaphylaxis

 - certain allergic hypersensitivity states

-- non selective beta blockers
+- non-selective beta blockers

 Treatment and prognosis